Understanding & Overcoming School Refusal

-School refusal is not the same as a child that is truant.
+School refusal is not the same as truancy.
 A truant child is one that has no feelings of fear associated with going to school.
-Rather, they are bored with school or angry about it.
+Rather, he or she is bored with school or angry about it.
 It is also not the same as separation phobia or social anxiety.
 These are different conditions as well.

 Understanding School Refusal Signs

-For most children, the feelings of dreading school ease as the year moves forward.
+For most children, the feelings of dreading school go away as the year moves forward.
 Parents eventually feel more relaxed, too, and they settle into the rhythm of the school year.

-Perhaps, the most important factor to understand is that these signs of school refusal are not a direct reflection of your child being “bad.”
+Perhaps the most important factor to understand is that school refusal behaviors are not a direct reflection of a child being “bad.”
 It is not a behavioral problem at all; that is, it cannot be solved by punishment or compulsion.

-This is actually a form of emotional stress, manifested by physical pains and emotional outbursts.
-And, if your child is showing these signs, chances are he or she can benefit from help.
+School refusal is actually a form of emotional stress, manifested by physical pains and emotional outbursts.
+And, if your child is exhibiting school refusal behavior, chances are he or she can benefit from help.

 Signs of school refusal include:

-- Complaints of physical illness so bad they cannot go to school, but symptoms disappear after they’re allowed to stay home.
+- Complaints of physical illness so bad that your child cannot go to school, but symptoms disappear after he or she is allowed to stay home.